Oby Ukadike, MBA

 Erica Lawlor is the Director of Education Programming at Harvard Catalyst | The Harvard Clinical & Translational Science Center.
 Her current work focuses on developing new curricula, identifying underrepresented members of Harvard Catalyst’s target population, and collaborating with other schools/institutions within Harvard as well as groups external to the Harvard Catalyst community.
 Erica has been with Harvard Catalyst for eight years.
 She has worked with organizations such as Heifer International to craft educational message and build appropriate programming.
 She received her MPS (Masters in Public Service) from the Clinton School of Public Service, University of Arkansas, during which time she worked at the Loreto Day School in Kolkata, India creating a model of service learning based on the school’s innovative practices.

-Karen Walker is a retired educator with 39 years of experience in public and private education.
-She worked as a counselor at the University of Missouri, St. Louis and as a Project Coordinator at Northeastern University.
-After her years as a public school counselor, Karen began her 16-year career as a school principal.
-In addition, Karen has taught graduate level courses at Northeastern and Lesley Universities.
+I am a retired educator with 39 years of experience in public and private education.
+I worked as a counselor at the University of Missouri, St. Louis; as a Project Coordinator at Northeastern University; and after years as a public school counselor, began my 16-year career as a school principal.
+In addition, I taught graduate level courses at Northeastern and Lesley Universities.

-Since retiring, Karen has become active in state and national politics and volunteers with Project Have Hope, a non-profit that seeks to empower women in the Acholi Quarter of Uganda.
+Since retiring, I have become active politically and volunteer with Project Have Hope, a non-profit that seeks to empower women in the Acholi Quarter of Uganda.

-Having worked with both typically developing students and those with disabilities, Karen believes that students generally learn best in an environment that supports diversity.
-She believes that effective education occurs in a climate of support for individual effort, responsible citizenship and acceptance of differences.
+Having worked with both typically developing students and those with disabilities, I believe that students generally learn best in an environment that supports diversity, individual effort, responsible citizenship and acceptance of differences.
 In a school where all students are valued and respected and where the curriculum is differentiated to reach diverse learners, children learn to value themselves and to respect others.

-Karen and her husband Richard have a stellar daughter, Anna, who served as a Peace Corps Volunteer in Mozambique; a wonderful son-in-law from Mozambique, Rodolfo; and an amazing grandson, Gabe!
+My husband Richard and I have a stellar daughter, Anna, who served as a Peace Corps Volunteer in Mozambique; a wonderful son-in-law from Mozambique, Rodolfo; and an amazing grandson, Gabe!

 Rick McCartney, NP